 - A. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
-This project involves the addition of air conditioning to six (6) existing 104-Bed Dormitories.
-The work includes new air handling units, ductwork, civil work, security fencing, concrete work and other Work as indicated in the Contract Documents.
+This project involves the installation of air conditioning in two dormitories and in possibly three additional buildings at the correctional institution.
+The work includes mechanical and electrical work, fencing, concrete work, and other Work as indicated in the Contract Documents.